yliyanage/Accident-Detection/pages/results.md

 ## Results and Discussion

-Following figure shows the performance of our approach on an example accident event.
+Following figure shows the performance of our approach on an example accident event (when $\alpha$ is set to 0.1).

 <p align="center">
        <img src="../images/result.png" height="400" width="400">